OSGeo/OSGeoLive-doc/en/quickstart/52nWPS_quickstart.rst

-* Push the Send-Button and the request will be transmitted to the 52°North WPS which will generate a xml-representation for a buffer around the major roads of tasmania with a width of 0.05 degrees.
+* Push the Send-Button and the request will be transmitted to the 52°North WPS which will generate a xml-representation for a buffer around the major roads of Tasmania with a width of 0.05 degrees.

 .. image:: ../../images/screenshots/1024x768/52n_wps_response.png
   :scale: 100 %